 - Comprehensive treatment: Like traditional braces, treatment with ceramic braces is overseen by an orthodontist and includes routine office visits to ensure quality treatment.

 Disadvantages of Ceramic Braces

-- Higher cost: Ceramic braces typically cost more than conventional metal braces.
+- Cost: Ceramic braces usually cost about $1,000 more than traditional braces.

 Advantages of Lingual Braces

 - Inconspicuous: Lingual braces are hidden behind the teeth and are virtually invisible.